CiaraC03/DigitalRain/index.md

   public:
 	  DigitalRain();
 	  DigitalRain(int width, int height);
-	  DigitalRain(const std::vector<std::string>& charset);
+   	  DigitalRain(const DigitalRain&);
-	  DigitalRain(int width, int height, const std::vector<std::string>& charset);
+	  ~DigitalRain();
     </p>
 </div>

 ## Characters

-I decided I wanted my project to be user oriented so that when I started my project the user could choose different options on how the rain looked.
-The user could choose what word to be displayed, what colour the rain would be etc..

-So I did a little research to see what would be the best library to use to display my rain.
+The next step for me was choosing what charcters I wanted to be displayed for my rain.
+I could have a very specific database with specific numbers and letters or i could choose a wide range of them.
+For me I decided to use a bunch of different charcters to dispaly my rain to make it more like the matricx rain display.
-After a bit of research I saw that the main library in choosing what chacrters i wanted to set my rain to was:
+After a bit of research I saw that the main library in choosing what characters I wanted to set my rain to was:

 <div class="code-box">
     std::uniform_int_distribution &lt;int&gt; u(x, y);